apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

   or `cas.authn.saml-idp.metadata.git.active-branch` property.
 - References to [Bintray repositories](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)
   have been removed and updated with more maintainable replacements.
+- SAML2 IdP metadata generators now allow for dynamic customizations at runtime when generating metadata.
+- When using [delegated authentication](../integration/Delegate-Authentication-SAML.html) to SAML2 identity providers, the service provider metadata can now be signed using the `XMLSec` tool.
+- [SAML2 IdP metadata](../installation/Configuring-SAML2-DynamicMetadata.html) can now be signed.
+- Minor improvements to indexing operations for [MongoDb ticket registry](../ticketing/MongoDb-Ticket-Registry.html).

 ## Library Upgrades